 “Should I use LANDR or not?….”
 Replace LANDR with any other machine based mastering service and you’ll get one of the most commonly asked questions among music makers in 2020, especially home studio owners.

-We’ve been talking a lot about mixing lately, now it’s time to talk about mastering.
-In this article, not only we’ll discuss AI mastering: we will unveil mastering for what it really is, whether you should master your own music or not AND whether artificial intelligence is a legit tool when it comes to mastering.
+I wrote a lot about mixing lately, now it’s time to talk about mastering, what it is, and whether artificial intelligence is a legit tool when it comes to mastering your own mixes.

 This is a very simple guide on how to structure a mix.
 Getting rid of the clutter is possible if you trust the process and keep it simple: all you have to do is follow these four simple steps each time, at least until you’re confident enough and you can hear what needs doing before you even pay close attention.